 Probably everyone has gone overboard to please someone at one time or another.
-But when the INFJ personality type (according to the MBTI test) has a habit of needing to please, it is exceptionally hard on them.
+But when the INFJ Myers-Briggs personality type has a habit of needing to please, it is exceptionally hard on them.
 Yet, it’s a common issue to overcome for INFJs.
 Here are reasons INFJ personality types would fall into the need to please others.

 Why INFJs Would People Please…